-Fifth grade students scored a Mean Scale Score of 254 as evidenced from the result of the 2005 FCAT Science test.
-This shows that this result is below the District's Mean Scale Score of 286.
+Fifth grade students scored a Mean Scale Score of 250 as evidenced from the result of the 2005 FCAT Science test.
+This shows that this result is below the District's Mean Scale Score of 288.

-Given instruction using the Sunshine State Standards, students in grade five at Laura C. Saunders Elementary School will demonstrate improvement in science as evidenced by an increase in the mean scale score to meet or exceed the District's mean scale score as evidenced on the 2006 administration of the FCAT Science Test.
+Given instruction using the Sunshine State Standards, students in grade five at Laura C. Saunders Elementary School will demonstrate improvement in science as evidenced by an increase in the mean scale score to meet or exceed the District's mean scale score as evidenced on the 2007 administration of the FCAT Science Test.

-PERSONS RESPONSIBLE TIMELINE STRATEGIES (Identify by titles) START END Establish a long range Science plan, aligned with the Mathematics scope and sequence, in order to provide opportunities for the integration of the two subjects so that students can experience the relationship between Mathematics and Science.
-Mathematics support personnel Teachers Administrators Curriculum support specialist 08/01/2005 05/26/2006 Utilize interim assessments to analyze progress and redirect instruction through the use of the Sunshine State Standards.
-Teachers Science Lab teacher Curriculum Support Specialist Administrators 08/01/2005 05/26/2006 Increase students' participation in hands-on science activities by conducting experiments that demonstrate concrete applications of the scientific method by the utilization of the science lab for students in fourth and fifth grades.
-Teachers Administrators Science lab teacher 08/01/2005 05/26/2006 Notify parents in writing and in the home language of various parent meetings whereby the Science teachers will assist in providing workshops and printed information regarding strategies for parents to use at home to support reading achievement via science.
-Reading Coaches Mathematics support personnel Science Lab Teacher Community Involvement Specialist Administrators 08/01/2005 05/26/2006 Provide staff development for administrators and faculty on instructional strategies in science, assessment and analysis of assessment of data, and differentiated instruction for all students.
-Additionally, in-services will also include training on resources required for the implementation of the School Improvement Plan.
+PERSONS RESPONSIBLE TIME LINE STRATEGIES (Identify by titles) START END ALIGNMENT BUDGET Provide a hands on science academy during the School Improvement Zone's extended day and extended year.
+Teachers Science Lab teacher Administrators 08/07/2006 06/03/2007 District Strategic Plan \$0.00 Implement the District's Suggested Long Range Science Plans for elementary school.
+Teachers Science Lab Teacher Curriculum Support Specialist Administrators 08/07/2006 06/03/2007 District Strategic Plan \$0.00 Integrate CRISS strategies throughout the science curriculum.
+Reading Coaches Science lab teacher Teachers Administrators 08/07/2006 06/03/2007 District Strategic Plan \$0.00 Establish a long range Science plan, aligned with the Mathematics scope and sequence, in order to provide opportunities for the integration of the two subjects so that students can experience the relationship between Mathematics and Science.
+Mathematics support personnel Teachers Administrators Curriculum support specialist 08/07/2006 06/03/2007 District Strategic Plan \$10000.00 Utilize interim assessments to analyze progress and redirect instruction through the use of the Sunshine State Standards.
+Teachers Science Lab teacher Curriculum Support Specialist Administrators 08/07/2006 06/03/2007 Continuous Improvement Model \$200.00 Increase students' participation in hands-on science activities by conducting experiments that demonstrate concrete applications of the scientific method by the utilization of the science lab for students in fourth and fifth grades.
+Teachers Administrators Science lab teacher 08/07/2006 06/03/2007 District Strategic Plan \$1000.00 Notify parents in writing and in the home language of various parent meetings whereby the Science teachers will assist in providing workshops and printed information regarding strategies for parents to use at home to support reading achievement via science.
+Reading Coaches Mathematics support personnel Science Lab Teacher Community Involvement Specialist Administrators 08/07/2006 06/03/2007 Inclusion \$500.00

+Provide staff development for administrators Curriculum Support Personnel 08/07/2006 06/03/2007 District Strategic \$30000.00 and faculty on instructional strategies in Science lab teacher Plan science, assessment and analysis of Administrators assessment of data, and differentiated instruction for all students.
+Additionally, in- services will also include training on resources required for the implementation of the School Improvement Plan.
 Delivery of in-services will include model lessons and mentoring of teachers by the Science lab teacher and curriculum support personnel.
-Curriculum Support Personnel Science lab teacher Administrators 08/01/2005 05/26/2006 Utilize a parent compact (Title I parent compact) to promote a positive learning environment at school and at home and to promote parents active participation in their child's education.
-Community Involvement Specialist Administrators 08/01/2005 05/26/2006
+Utilize a parent compact (Title I parent Community Involvement Specialist 08/07/2006 06/03/2007 Transition and \$1000.00 compact) to promote a positive learning Administrators Articulation environment at school and at home and to Programs promote parents active participation in their C child's education.
+Engage students in science investigage Teachers 08/07/2006 06/03/2007 District Strategic \$1000.00 through exhibits and science projects.
+Science lab teacher Plan Curriculum support facilitator Administrators D' .1 0/7/2005 c/4/2007 District Control ф0.00 Disaggretate and analyze the 2005 FCAT Administrators 8/7/2006 6/4/2007 District Strategic \$0.00 Science Test to identify strengths and Curriculum Support Facilitator Plan weaknesses of students in grades 5 Science lab teacher Fifth Grade Teachers